An Nwa Boi Story

 The beef between Afam and Paul reached a fever pitch.
 Just now, Paul is having two counts of defeats.
 Afam stole his good fortune with the company and went on to steal his intended wife, Amaka, with whom he had a pregnancy.
 Paul doesn’t want to take defeat lying down; he turns into Afam’s blackmailer.
 Even when Afam volunteered to pay his loan with the gangsters, he kept bugging Afam for more money.
 He even threatened to tell the world about his secret rendezvous with Amaka and her little son, Lontana.
 By so doing, Paul has overplayed his hand, and Afam has come to the end of the road.
 Something gives.
 Paul is one day found dead on a soccer field!

 I feel Kayode Kasum is writing an Ode to the supremacy of Igbo ethnicity.
 I understand.
 They are a tribe that was, according to my ignorant mind, marginalized after the Civil War.
 We may not go over those war wounds.
 Those are incidents in the life of an Igbo man Odogwu doesn’t want to visit.
-An Igbo man to have weathered those gruesome years and started life with only twenty dollars each to a household was an unequal feat.
-Now, in our present day, the Igbo man has grown into a mammoth economic giant in Nigeria.
+An Igbo man to have weathered those gruesome years and started life with only twenty pounds each to a household was an unequal feat.
+We must remember that the Igbo ethnicity has never had a chief or emperor to whom they could bow.
+What is unique about this tribe, and only this tribe, is their handshake mode: three backhand dabs before a handshake.